 Logging with IIS or Azure

-or IIS configuration manager enables logging.
-This attribute is found in: system.webServer > aspNetCore
+Setting the stdoutLogEnabled attribute to true in the web.config or IIS configuration manager enables logging.
+This attribute is found in: system.webServer > aspNetCore.

 <aspNetCore stdoutLogEnabled="true" stdoutLogFile=".\logs\stdout" ...>